-- Insurance (Corporate Governance) Regulations; - Guidelines on Corporate Governance for Financial Holding Companies, Banks, Direct Insurers, Reinsurers and Captive Insurers which are incorporated in Singapore.
-These comprise the Code of Corporate Governance for companies listed on the Singapore Exchange and supplementary principles and guidelines issued by the Monetary Authority of Singapore; - Listing Manual of Singapore Exchange Securities Trading Limited; and - Any other rules, regulations, guidelines, codes and the like which may be issued from time to time by the relevant authorities.
+UOI has adopted corporate governance practices in the Insurance (Corporate Governance) Regulations (% asurance Regulations+) that are applicable to it as a Tier 2 insurer.
+The Company is also guided by the Guidelines on Corporate Governance for Financial Holding Companies, Banks, Direct Insurers, Reinsurers and Captive Insurers which are incorporated in Singapore (% Governance Section of its 2016 Annual Report.
+The MAS Guidelines in the Corporate Governance section of its 2016 Annual Report.
+The MAS Guidelines comprise the Code of Corporate Governance for companies listed on the Singapore Exchange Securities Trading Limited, and supplementary principles and guidelines added by the Monetary Authority of Singapore (MAS).